Enterprise Edition only

 Dead variable/constant.
 A variable or constant is not used.
 Auto-fix removes or comments out dead variables and constants, as above.

-Variable written only.
-Automatic removal not possible.
-Auto-fix creates a comment for manual treatment.
+Dead Enum/Type/Structure.
+Auto-fix creates a comment for manual removal.

-Dead type/enum.
+Dead Type field/Enum constant.
 Auto-fix creates a comment for manual removal.

 Unused file.
 Auto-fix creates a comment for manual removal of file.

 Dollar would increase performance.
 Adding $ at the end of a function would increase the speed of execution.
 Certain functions, like Left, Mid and Right return a Variant that contains a String.
 The corresponding functions Left$, Mid$ and Right$ return a String.
 Using the String version makes your program run faster.
-This rule applies to VB 3-6 code.
+This rule applies to VB 4-6 code.
 In VB.NET, there is no performance difference.
-Auto-fix adds the $ for you in VB 3-6 projects.
-Warning: VB 3-6 database applications often use the $-less versions for Null propagation.
-The $ versions don't support Null propagation and will cause a run-time error if given a Null parameter.
-If you suspect that Null parameter might be given to these functions, use manual fix.
-This use of Null is not possible in .NET.
+Auto-fix adds the $ in your VB 4-6 projects.

 Literal "" found.
 The string literal "" is present in your code.
 If the statement is an assignment, use vbNullString instead of "". vbNullString is a special constant, available in VB4 and later, that saves memory, speeds up the assignment and later processing of the value.
-Auto-fix replaces "" with vbNullString.
+Auto-fix replaces "" with vbNullString in classic VB.

 Note: If the literal "" is used in comparison ( = "" or < > "" ), manual fix is required.
 The fastest way is to use Len( ) = 0 and Len( ) <> 0 to test for an empty and a non-empty string, respectively.
 In VB 4-6, use the LenB function instead of Len for the same purpose with extra performance.
 In VB3 and VB.NET, use the Len function.

-Option Explicit missing.
-A module is missing its Option Explicit statement.
+Option Explicit Off.
+Option Explicit is not set for a file, or it is deliberately set Off.
 You should always use Option Explicit.
-Using it makes VB require declaration of all variables.
-This way you avoid using unnecessary implicit Variants/Objects.
+It makes VB require explicit variable declaration.
+This way you avoid using unnecessary implicit Variants (classic VB) or Objects (VB.NET).
 Even better, you get rid of some nasty errors caused by typing errors and variables with similar names.

-Auto-fix adds Option Explicit (On) to all files where it is missing.
+Auto-fix adds Option Explicit or Option Explicit On in all files where it is missing.
 However, this alone will not deal with all the issues.
 When you load the project into VB, you will find many undeclared variables which you will have to declare manually before your program compiles.
 This particular auto-fix is available only when you select both auto-fix and the manual alert ($) option, as you're likely to run into alerts from the VB compiler.

 Option Strict missing.
+Option Strict is Off for a VB.NET file.
+There is no Option Strict statement in the file and Option Strict is Off in project settings.
 Auto-fix adds Option Strict On to all files where it is missing.
 When you load the project into VB.NET, it will most probably complain about implicit type conversions and missing data types.
 You will have to check these lines before your program compiles.
 This particular auto-fix is available only when you select both auto-fix and the manual alert ($) option, as you're likely to run into alerts from the VB compiler.

 Function with type character.
 A function is declared ending in one of the old-style $#%!&@ characters.
 Auto-fix replaces the type character with an As Type declaration.
 Only the function declarations are auto-fixed — function calls are not modified.
 The calls will continue to work normally.